StackStorm/st2docs/docs/source/install/puppet.rst

 --------------

-Along with the configuration classes, there are a number of defined resources provided that allow installation and configuration of StackStorm's components.
+Along with the configuration classes, there are a number of defined resources provided that allow installation and configuration of |st2|'s components.

 - ``::st2::auth_user`` - Configures a user (and password) in ``flat_file`` auth
 - ``::st2::kv`` - Defines a key/value pair in the |st2| datastore